Allanah Harper

 Allanah Harper (6 November 1904 – 3 November 1992) was an English writer.
 She is best known for founding the journal Echanges (Exchanges), and for her 1948 autobiography.

 Biography

-Harper came from a successful family and traveled extensively owing to her father's career as an engineering contractor.
+Harper came from a successful family and travelled extensively owing to her father's career as an engineering contractor.
 She moved to France as a young adult, founding the journal Echanges, which attempted to give British and French writers an audience for each other's work.
 She introduced writers such as W. H. Auden, T. S. Eliot and Virginia Woolf to the French.